mikeizbicki/cmc-csci181-languages/topic06_grammar/README.md

 **Part 1: (Arithmetic)** (Due Sunday 3 Nov)

 The purpose of this assignment is to:
-1. practice writing grammars, and
+1. practice writing grammars,
 1. practice working with the resulting parse trees, and
-1. learn to write code that "translates" between different programming languages.
+1. write code that "translates" between different machine languages.

 All of these goals can be seen as simplifications of what is going on inside an LLM.
 The translation code is how traditional machine translations systems were written for human languages ~20 years ago.
 Today, "low resource languages" continue to use these same techniques.